fenhl/kapuzidb/README.md

 *   `"name"`: the mixtape's name, as listed on the blog.

 When a pair is missing from the object, it means the information is currently unknown.
-Merge requests welcome.
+Pull requests welcome.